sib-swiss/containers-introduction-training/docs/course_material/day2/2_introduction_snakemake.md

     * An intermediate file is missing and is required produce a target file
     * It notices input files newer than output files, based on file modification dates.
 In this case, Snakemake will generate again the existing outputs.

-    You can change this behaviour and force the re-run of a specific target by using the `-f` option: `snakemake --cores 1 -f results/first_step.txt` or force recreate ALL the outputs of the workflow using the `-F` option: `snakemake --cores 1 -F`.
-In practice, you can also alter Snakemake (re-)run policy, but we will not cover this topic in the course (see [--rerun-triggers option](https://snakemake.readthedocs.io/en/stable/executing/cli.html) in Snakemake's CLI help and [this git issue](https://github.com/snakemake/snakemake/issues/1694) for more information).
+    We can change this behaviour and force the re-run of a specific target by using the `-f` option: `snakemake --cores 1 -f results/first_step.txt` or force recreate ALL the outputs of the workflow using the `-F` option: `snakemake --cores 1 -F`.
+In practice, we can also alter Snakemake (re-)run policy, but we will not cover this topic in the course (see [--rerun-triggers option](https://snakemake.readthedocs.io/en/stable/executing/cli.html) in Snakemake's CLI help and [this git issue](https://github.com/snakemake/snakemake/issues/1694) for more information).

 In the previous example, the values of the two rule directives are **strings**.
-For the `shell` directive (you will see other types of directive values later in the course), long string can be written on multiple lines for clarity, simply using a set of quotes for each line:
+For the `shell` directive (we will see other types of directive values later in the course), long string can be written on multiple lines for clarity, simply using a set of quotes for each line:

 ```python
 rule first_step: